 Here are some tips to keep your closing costs under control:

 Shop mortgage rates – Compare rates amongst multiple lenders and brokers.
-Small rate differences can save thousands long-term.
+Small rate differences can save thousands in the long term.

 Negotiate commissions – Discuss options for lower realtor commissions as a seller if amenable.